16 Critical Ecommerce Mistakes to Avoid When Selling Online

 Not defining your target audience.

 You have products, you have a business plan, and you have a website – what more could you need?

-Unfortunately, simply having an offer and a place to pitch it aren’t enough to truly be successful with eCommerce (or any type of business, really).
+Unfortunately, simply having an offer and a place to sell it aren’t enough to truly be successful with ecommerce (or any type of business).

 One of the biggest mistakes a business owner can make is not clearly defining their target audience, and taking the time to understand what makes them tick.

 You’ll need to take a deep dive into the market research to ensure that:

 - Your audience has a need for your product.

 - You know how to communicate your offer in language they will understand.

 - You can develop a marketing strategy that puts your target audience front and center.

 Defining and understanding your target audience will help you create an experience that resonates with them and a brand message that entices them to buy time and time again.